 The idea behind discounting or compounding is also known as time value of money.
 Since a dollar at a fixed interest rate will grow in any bank account at that certain rate, if it is invested in an alternate opportunity, it should at least earn that rate from the other alternative to even consider the alternative worth thinking about.
 Discounting adjusts future payments, investment returns and even return of principal on this basis.
 The idea is that if you fail to earn the discount rate, you have actually lost money, since any bank, would at least have given you the discount rate as return for depositing your money with them.
 Anything less than that would mean that you have not put your money to its best use.

 When we calculate the value of future payments today, we are doing a present value calculation.
-When we try to value what a stream of future payments is valued at today (the value of receiving 1,000 dollars a month for the next 36 months ), it is also a present value calculation.
+If we try to value what a stream of future payments is valued at today (the value of receiving 1,000 dollars a month for the next 36 months ), it is also a present value calculation.
 When we calculate the value of anything in the future we do a future value calculation.
-When we try to determine what a stream of future payments will be worth at some point in the future (the value of paying 1,000 dollars a month for 36 months, 36 months from today), it is also a future value calculation.
+If we try to determine what a stream of future payments will be worth at some point in the future (the value of paying 1,000 dollars a month for 36 months, 36 months from today), it is also a future value calculation.

 The analysis of any investment generally requires discounting (present valuing or pv’ing) two streams of numbers.